ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step08.md

 There are two lifecycle events that are good candidates for getting data:

-* `ngOnInit` - Angular lifecycle event, fired when a component is instantiated, for a persistent page this will be when the page is first visited
+* `ngOnInit` - Angular lifecycle event, fired when a component is instantiated
 * `ionViewDidEnter` - Ionic lifecycle event, fired each time a page is visited

 In our application, we want to get new data each time the page is visited.
 The natural place to do this is the `ionViewDidEnter()` lifecycle event.